tayles/tayles/README.md

 I'm David Taylor, a seasoned Engineering Director from the UK 🇬🇧 currently living in beautiful Toronto, Canada 🇨🇦

 My passion is for bringing data rich applications to life.
-I love the speed and power of web technologies such as React and Angular, good API design, cloud scaling and automation.
+I love the speed and power of web technologies such as React and Angular, good API design, cloud scaling, automation and AI.

 ## Languages